purathoot/Expense-Tracker/README.md

 1.  **Build and Start the Docker Containers**
     Use the `make setup` command to build Docker images, start the containers, and apply any necessary database migrations:
-2. After running Api endpoints available on http://localhost:8000 or http://localhost:8080
+2. After running Api endpoints available on http://localhost:8080

 ### Prerequisites